-The hustle and bustle that comes along with a visit to a business that caters to our littlest friends can be tough on a kid with special needs.
-That’s why some local businesses block off specific times where the noise is dialed back, lights are dimmed, crowds are kept small and kids are, well, free to be themselves!
-Read on to learn about businesses that keep special needs kids in mind when developing their programming.
+The hustle and bustle that’s bundled with everyday life for our littlest friends can be tough on a kid with special needs.
+That’s why some local kid-centric businesses and performance groups block off specific times where the noise is dialed back, lights are dimmed, crowds are kept small and kids are, well, free to be themselves!
+Read on to learn about a special Blue Man Group performance and museums, play spaces, theatres, a gym and more that keep special needs kids in mind when developing their programming.

 Play for All at Chicago Children’s Museum